-Appian and OutSystems compete in the low-code platform category.
-Appian has an advantage in process automation and a flexible pricing model, while OutSystems excels in integration and mobile development.
+Appian and OutSystems are competitors in the low-code application development platform category.
+Appian has the upper hand in process automation and integration, while OutSystems excels in flexibility and visual modeling.

 Using Appian is saving us five full-time employees, which is significant since we currently have only four team members.